genai-impact/ecologits/docs/tutorial/providers/cohere.md

 # Cohere

+!!! warning "Lack of transparency"

+    Majority of models released by Cohere are open-weights, but there is no information on the inference infrastructure.
+Thus, the environmental impacts are estimated with a lower precision.

 This guide focuses on the integration of :seedling: **EcoLogits** with the [Cohere official python client :octicons-link-external-16:](https://github.com/cohere-ai/cohere-python).

 Official links: